phidatahq/phidata/README.md

 ## ✨ What is phidata?

-Phidata is a framework for building Autonomous Assistants by letting LLMs call functions to achieve tasks.
+Phidata is a framework for building Autonomous Assistants by letting LLMs call functions.

 Given a task, the LLM can achieve it by calling functions.
 For example, to answer questions from a document, the LLM can call a function to search the document, synthesize the results and return the answer.